 Durham County Library will host Divine Dialogues: A Conversation on Faith, Trauma and Healing at 6:00 p.m. on Monday, April 11, at Stanford L. Warren Branch Library, 1201 Fayetteville St.

 Durham County Library will host From the Steeple to the People: Writing Church History Institute at 10 a.m. on Sunday, April 9, at Mt.
 Vernon Baptist Church, 1007 S. Roxboro St.

-Durham County Library will host Pulitzer Prize-winning columnist and author Leonard Pitts, Jr. for a reading from his novel Freeman at 3 p.m. on Saturday, March 1, at the Main Library, 300.
-N. Roxboro St.
+Durham County Library will host a Seed Saving Workshop at 6:30 p.m. on Thursday, April 7, at Main Library, 300 N. Roxboro St.